raphael1807/techdegree-project-6/README.md

 css modifications

-1. Changing the background-color: #0a0a0a;
+1. Changed the background-color: #0a0a0a;

-2. Changing the font of the following: h1, h2,
+2. Changed the font of the following: h1, h2,
    h3,